Texas Tar Wars

 - Health care professionals present a one-hour interactive curriculum to fourth- and fifth-grade students.

 - Students compete in their school or class poster contest, reinforcing the Tar Wars mission and allowing participating students to share their tobacco-free message.
-The school winner is submitted to the statewide content, and the statewide winner is submitted to the national contest.
+The school winner is submitted to the statewide contest.

 The program focuses on the short-term, image-based consequences of tobacco use and how to think critically about tobacco advertising.

-School presentations: October, November, and December of 2012, and January, February, and March, 2013
+School presentations: October, November, and December for the fall and January, February, and March each spring.

-Deadline to submit poster to the Texas coordinator: April 5, 2013
+Deadline to submit posters to the Texas coordinator: April 1